-There are often times when people become complacent about their debt.
+There are often times when people become complacent about destroying debt.
 One reason is that often the individual payments are comparatively low and affordable.
 Many people do not stress out or feel overwhelmed about their debt until it becomes unwieldy and cumbersome.
 And even then, some people don’t buckle down and discharge their financial burden as fast as they should.

 However, if you truly grasp the benefits of being debt-free, you would be more enthusiastic and inclined to pay off your debt today, and not tomorrow.

 Americans owe huge amounts in credit card debt; it has exceeded $1 trillion, which is higher than the combined GDP of 15 countries.
 The following stats highlight the gravity of the situation: